harutyunyanserzh/ip/readme.md

 Instead, it normally sends an ICMP message back to us saying that the TTL has expired.

 Why do you think IP needs this mechanism?
+To prevent packets from looping infinitely around the networkk if a routing loop occurs.

 Think about what could happen if routers accidentally formed a loop.